 Within the UK, the group is small and therefore has relatively few employees and few complex transactions.
-This means that the Finance Director can closely monitor the day to day running of the Finance and Human Resources departments and is aware of and can advise on any issues that are out of the ordinary and may have tax implications.
+This means that the Financial Controller can closely monitor the day to day running of the Finance and Human Resources departments and is aware of and can advise on any issues that are out of the ordinary and may have tax implications.
 Professional advice from the companies’ accountants and lawyers is sought as and when necessary to ensure that all transactions are dealt with correctly.

 The UK based executive members of the board and other senior staff hold regular meetings.
 This forum is used to discuss any tax matters that arise and to monitor compliance with legislation.

 Our business strategy in the UK is to remain compliant with UK tax legislation.

 Our international group does not dictate tax strategy to us.
 Their focus is on group activities and strategic acquisitions.
 The running and decision making of the companies themselves is through the local management team.

 We do not undertake aggressive tax planning, the sole purpose for which would be obtaining a tax advantage.
 We have a responsibility to minimise our tax risk and our exposure to negative publicity through non-compliance.

 We see ourselves as a conservative organisation with a very low appetite for tax risk.
 We are not prepared to use any tax strategies that have risk inherent in them.
 It is our aim to get our tax affairs right so that we have certainty over our tax position.

 We see compliance with tax legislation as key to managing our tax risk and all complex transactions are reviewed by our Financial Controller.
 Finance staff are well trained and aware of online resources but are also aware of the limitations of their knowledge which means they seek specialist assistance where necessary.